raspberrypilearning/welcome-to-antarctica/en/step_11.md

 title: Add some new animals to wildlife.html
 ---

-There are three more pictures of Antarctic wildlife - choose one to add to your `wildlife.html` page.
+There are three more pictures of Antarctic wildlife — choose one to add to your `wildlife.html` page.

 You can use the classes:
-+ `albatross` - an image of the Antarctic Albatross.
++ `albatross` - an image of the Antarctic Albatross
-+ `minke-whale` - for the Antarctic Minke Whale.
++ `minke-whale` - for the Antarctic Minke Whale
-+ `gentoo-penguin` - for another penguin the Gentoo species.
++ `gentoo-penguin` - for another penguin, this is the Gentoo species

 --- code ---
 ---